-Checking in for a flight is the process whereby a person communicates with the airline that they intend to travel as planned.
-The check-in process at airports enables passengers to confirm they will be on the respective flight, obtain a boarding pass, possibly select their seat (if hasn’t happened already or allowed by airline), and check in luggage onto a plane, if desired.
+Checking in is the process whereby a person communicates with the airline that they intend to travel as planned.
+The check-in process enables passengers to confirm they will be on the respective flight, obtain a boarding pass, possibly select their seat (if hasn’t happened already or allowed by airline), and check-in luggage onto a plane, if desired.
 This can be done in person at the in-airport check-in counter, or through an airline-specific website or mobile app.

 A boarding pass is a document provided by an airline during check-in, giving a passenger permission to board the airplane for a particular flight.
 At a minimum, it identifies the passenger, the flight number, and the date and scheduled time for departure.
 Boarding Passes are always required to board a flight.
 Often times airlines accept paper or electronic boarding passes (on phone or tablet).

 Three Ways to Check-In